The pros and cons of proportional representation

 A more proportional system would also give smaller parties and independent candidates a better chance of getting into Parliament and introduce different voices to our national political life.

 PR seldom results in one party holding an overall majority but rather leads to governments that need to compromise and build consensus.
 This means that – in theory, at least – stable, centrist policies that reflect a spectrum of views often prevail.
-This is the case in Germany, which has a government made up of centre-right free marketeers, the centre left and Greens.
+This was the case in Germany, which had a government made up of centre-right free marketeers, the centre left and Greens until the three-way coalition collapsed last November with elections scheduled for later this month.

 By contrast, FPTP "is increasing polarisation, weakening accountability, and perpetuating an increasingly dysfunctional two-party system", a report by The Constitution Society has warned.